 • Bilingual and/or Spanish materials are available.
 Please contact ICfL if you would like to include bilingual materials, or if you would like some customized bilingual or Spanish Literacy Kits.

-• Other customized materials: With adequate notice, we can order special titles or types of materials for the Kits that meet special needs (Newcomer or Refugee providers, providers working with hearing or visually impaired children, providers working with tribal children, etc.).
+• Other customized materials: With adequate notice, we can order special titles or types of materials for the Kits that meet special needs (Newcomer or Refugee providers, providers working with hearing or visually impaired children, providers working with tribal children, providers working only with infants/toddlers, etc.).

-• Please return leftover Kits to ICfL, unless otherwise instructed.
+• Please return leftover Kits to the ICfL, unless otherwise instructed.

 There are two required evaluation pieces for the ELIA workshop: